CrestfallenLARP/cfldangerden/content/en/write_ups/jobs_thieves/Rare Resources/_index.md

 ---
 title: Rare Resources
+type: "docs"
 ---

-**“”** – We need them.
+We need them.
 Any rare resource will buy our friendship….. for a bit.

-12 leaves for the first that walks in our door.
+reward: 12 leaves for the first that walks in our door.